 How Long Can Dogs Go Without Eating?

-While I have read the research that says a dog can go without eating for up to 5 days, there is not a concrete answer on this.
+While I have read the research that says a dog can go without eating for up to 5 days, there is not a concrete answer to this.
 There are simply far too many variables for each individual dog.

 A dog with underlying medical issues like kidney disease or cancer, or a puppy, for example, may only survive a few days without nutritional support while an otherwise healthy dog may be able to last 5 days.